Jump to main content

 Course leader Per-Ola Hedwall

-Forest Ecology and nature conservation
+Forest ecology and conservation biology

 The course provides in-depth knowledge on ecological concepts and theory related to forest ecosystems with a focus on conservation biology.
+With a background theory in place, emphasis will then turn to the challenges and solutions within the field.

 Course leader Stefan Hupperts Anita Norman